markvandenhoorn/Bachelor_Thesis/README.md

 ## Getting started
 ### Installing dependencies
-This codebase was entire written in Python 3.10.8.
+This codebase was entirely written in Python 3.10.8.
 Requirements.txt contains all the necessary packages to run the code succesfully.
 These can be easily installed using pip by using this instruction:
 ```
 pip install -r requirements.txt
 ```